Ben8120/Ben8120/README.md

 ## Current Projects
 - Github Pages (personal landing page)
-- Chrome Extension for Productivity
+- Chrome Extension for Productivity (Potato Productivity!)

 <!--
 **Ben8120/Ben8120** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.